As a kid I loathed Sunday evenings.

 Physically, self-care yoga balances strength and flexibility, effort and rest.
 Each class includes centering and easing in, Sun Salutations and standing postures, balancing poses, a time for winding down, and a final relaxation.
 The pace is medium, and we usually spend a few breaths in each pose, giving the body a chance to register the sensations.

-Not to be confused with the brain piece, mindfulness techniques are woven throughout each class.
+Mindfulness techniques are woven throughout each class.
 These may be as simple as bringing the attention to the breath, or as complex as noticing repeat thought patterns throughout practice.

 Inclusive and Accessible Online Space

-Here’s the deal.
 IT’S YOUR PRACTICE.
 My job as a teacher is to help you discover this – whatever your best practice is.

 We welcome all body shapes and sizes, and people of all ages and experiences.
 I am well-trained in pose options and variations, and I love demonstrating the ways poses might work for different bodies.
 I encourage the use of props and household objects (blankets, scarves, pillows, coffee tables, chairs, yoga blocks) to access the poses.
 I also give tons of ideas for how to practice accessibly without props.

 I strive to iterate the purpose of the poses instead of what they “should” look like.
 I think this is perhaps the hardest part of a physical yoga practice – letting go of our ideas and expectations about what our bodies should look like and be able to do, and embracing the experience of the pose and the creativity that is often required to make the poses and movements our own.

 Finally, I provide 1:1 email support to my students.
 I encourage you to reach out and ask questions, get ideas for pose variations, or simply connect with me and share about your practice.